briar/briar-mailbox/README.md

 ## Server CLI version

-A fat JAR for running on a GNU/Linux server can be compiled with
+A fat JAR for running on a x86_64 GNU/Linux server can be compiled with

     ./gradlew x86LinuxJar

+And also AArch64 with

+    ./gradlew ARM64LinuxJar

 ## Donate
 [![Donate using Liberapay](https://briarproject.org/img/liberapay.svg)](https://liberapay.com/Briar/donate) [![Flattr this](https://briarproject.org/img/flattr-badge-large.png "Flattr this")](https://flattr.com/t/592836/)